Demon's Souls: Development

 Demon's Souls was developed by FromSoftware, a developer noted for creating the King's Field and Armored Core series.
 The project was first proposed and supported by Japan Studio.
 Demon's Souls was directed by Hidetaka Miyazaki, who had joined the company in 2004 and worked as a coder on the Armored Core series.
 The game was co-produced by FromSoftware's Masanori Takeuchi and Sony's Takeshi Kajii.
 The concept of reviving a "lost breed of action game" was first proposed by Kajii.
 Due to the team lacking a coherent vision, the original project had run into difficulties.
-Hearing about a high fantasy role-playing game which was considered a failure within the company, Miyazaki decided that if he could take over the project he could take it in any direction he wanted.
+Hearing about a high fantasy role-playing game which was considered a failure within the company, Miyazaki decided that if he took over the project, he could take it in any direction he wanted.
 Since it was already flagging, it did not matter if his own efforts failed.
 Including this early work, production of the game took approximately three years.

 The initial concept for Demon's Souls came from FromSoftware's King's Field series, with Miyazaki citing its dark tone and high difficulty as the main inspirations for the game.
-Despite these inspirations, Miyazaki did not want to connect Demon's Souls to King's Field, and despite his urging otherwise many have termed the game as a spiritual successor to King's Field, while USgamer also notes similarities to FromSoftware's Otogi: Myth of Demons (2002).
+Despite these inspirations, Miyazaki did not want to connect Demon's Souls to King's Field, and despite his urging otherwise many have termed the game as a spiritual successor to King's Field.
 Miyazaki hoped to take gaming back to its basics, creating a challenging gameplay-based experience he felt was dying out in the gaming market of the time.
 He wanted to create a game which would recreate the dark fantasy and hardcore feel of classic RPG titles (such as the King's Field and Wizardry series) on modern consoles, along with incorporated online elements.
 Miyazaki acknowledged some similarities to other video games such as Monster Hunter and Bushido Blade, but said the team did not have any specific video game influences in mind when creating Demon's Souls.
 After the first design documents were created, the game concept changed little during development.
 The final game did not come together in a playable form until very late in development, and even then there were network and framerate problems.
 The team were given a high amount of creative freedom, only possible due to what Kajii called "fortunate timing and release schedules".